Joannis/existential-bench/README.md

 ```

 The thing to look out for is `time`.
 The milliseconds spent in test are irrelevant, since the iterations are different per test (thanks to the benchmarking library).
 As you see, `some` is about 2x faster in each scenario.

+In short, the whole file is effectively compiled into nothing.
+A black hole.